clinics

 • require supported ventilation (ventilator, BiPAP, CPAP)

-• have other conditions that require the support of a registered nurse
+• have other conditions that require the nursing scope of practice in the absence of parents

 How do you apply?